Quicklist: Types of Houses

 A manor is the English version of a chateau.

-A fort is a military structure built to defend and house military folk.
+A fort is a military structure built to defend and house military personnel and their families.

 While the term “bunker” refers to some form of bomb shelter or protective shelter, some people do live in underground houses.